 SaaS businesses cannot rely on the same strategies as traditional product companies.
 When you depend on recurring revenue, you must have the right finance metrics in place so you can react quickly to any declines.

-- Customer success: Customer-success KPIs for SaaS detail how satisfied customers are with the product, show that it works for them and that your staff solves any challenges they may have.
+• Customer success: Customer-success KPIs for SaaS detail how satisfied customers are with the product, showing that the product works for them and that your staff effectively solves challenges the users may have.

 SaaS KPI Matrix by Function